 How do you become a member?

-Go to www.infragardmembers.org (INMA website) and click "Become a Member - Apply for Membership" to access the application.
-Submit the online application and sign, date, and fax the "Rules of Behavior" to the number provided.
-It takes 30-90 days for the application to be processed.
-You are welcome to contact our FBI Coordinator to check on the status of your application.
+Go to www.infragard.org and click the "Join Today!" tab.
+When completing the online application, select the Washington, DC chapter.
+You will be added to our FBI Coordinator's queue for processing.
+It takes 30-90 days for your application to be processed.
+You are welcome to contact our FBI Coordinator to check on the status of your application at email@example.com.

 Is there a background check?

 While there isn't a formal background check, you do consent to the FBI conducting a number of records checks to ensure you meet the eligibility requirements.

 Do you need a security clearance to join InfraGard?

 No. You will not be exposed to classified materials as an InfraGard member.

 How much does it cost to join InfraGard?

 It costs nothing to become an InfraGard member.
 Some IMAs/chapters, however, may choose to assess a local fee that goes toward conducting meetings, paying for speakers, etc. For example, the Los Angeles IMA charges an annual fee of $50.